simongravelle/nmrformd/docs/source/theory/theory.rst

     and spin quantum number :math:`I`.
 For ¹H, the most abundant isotope of hydrogen, :math:`I = 1/2` and :math:`\gamma_I = 26.752` rad/T/s.
     For ¹³C, a natural and stable isotope of carbon, :math:`I = 1/2` and :math:`\gamma_I = 6.728` rad/T/s :cite:`kowalewskiNuclearSpinRelaxation2006`.

-    One assumption is that the cross-correlation terms can be neglected, see Ref :cite:`lippensRelaxationTimeWater1993`.
+    One assumption behind the theory presented here is that the cross-correlation terms can be neglected, see Ref :cite:`lippensRelaxationTimeWater1993`.

     When the spin-lattice relaxation is dominated by fluctuations of the magnetic dipole-dipole interaction, as is the case for protons in molecular systems, the rates :math:`R_1 (\omega)` and :math:`R_2 (\omega)` are